Hanhai Xiongfeng

 Hanhai Xiongfeng, literally Mighty Winds over the Vast Desert, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the Hong Kong newspaper Ta Kung Pao from 15 March 1968 to 21 January 1970.
 The novel is also known by an alternative title, Damo Tenglong Ji ("Tale of the Soaring Dragon in the Vast Desert"), when it was first published in Taiwan.

 Set in 13th-century China, the novel follows Li Sinan, a wandering hero whose search for his missing father draws him into the struggle between the Song, Jin and Mongol empires.
-Blending martial-arts adventure with historical fiction, the work reflects Liang Yusheng's recurring themes of patriotism and moral duty amidst national turmoil.

-Hanhai Xiongfeng is among Liang Yusheng's late-career, large-scale serials and is loosely connected to his other novels set in the Song dynasty, including Kuangxia Tianjiao Monü, Mingdi Fengyun Lu and Fengyun Leidian.
+Hanhai Xiongfeng is also loosely connected to Liang Yusheng's other novels set in the Song dynasty, including Kuangxia Tianjiao Monü, Mingdi Fengyun Lu, and Fengyun Leidian.

 Publication history

 Hanhai Xiongfeng was first published as a serial in the Hong Kong newspaper Ta Kung Pao from 15 March 1968 to 21 January 1970.
 Subsequent reprints include a 1985 three-volume edition by Inner Mongolia People's Publishing House, a 1988 three-volume edition by China Folk Literature and Art Publishing House, a 1994 four-volume edition by Cosmos Books, and a 1996 two-volume edition by Guangdong Travel and Tourism Press.